pairing4good/tdd-next-amplify-gen2-tutorial/README.md

 ...
 ```

 - Lastly, make sure you clean up the persisted notes after the Cypress test is run.
+The [after hook](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests#Hooks) runs once after all fo the tests have been run.

 ```js
 after(() => {